porcelain72/Salieri/VISUAL_TESTING_GUIDE.md

 - **Purpose**: Test clef and time signature rendering
 - **Content**: Simple score with clef and time signature
 - **What to Check**:
-  - ✅ Treble clef (𝄞) is visible and properly positioned
+  - ✅ Treble clef ("G") is visible and properly positioned
-  - ✅ Time signature (4/4) is visible after the clef
+  - ✅ Time signature ("4/4") is visible after the clef
   - ✅ Clef and time signature are centered on the staff
   - ✅ Proper font size and positioning
+  - ✅ Simple text characters for reliable rendering

 ### 4. `overprint_test_output.pdf`
 - **Purpose**: Test note overprinting prevention